ShwetKhatri2001/AR-Webstore/README.md

 <a name="open-source"></a>
 ## 📌 Open source Programs

-### This project is a part of the following Open Source Program
+### This project has been a part of the following Open Source Programs

 <br>